 Don't get me wrong, we're all busy.
 Some of us have little ones, some of us work way into the wee hours and many of us can't seem to get away from the screens before bedtime (myself included).
 Here's the thing though; when we sleep, we allow our bodies to heal and recharge.
 Sleep affects many areas in our lives from stress, weight and quality of life to inflammation and lifespan.
 In order to be healthy and feel energized, we need to sleep.
 It also helps to put the laptops, phones and iPads away and switch off the TVs well before we go to bed as the light that the screen emits actually stimulates our brains and keeps us awake.

 It may very well mean having to shop at more local stores and visit farmer's markets rather than shop at the supermarket out of convenience.
 It's summer and there are plenty of farmer's markets about.
 Especially in Toronto.
 Speaking of Toronto, if you're in the city, check out Life In Homemade.
 They're a favourite of mine and their food is well worth trying.
 Gluten-free, local goodness.

 6. Try giving up the caffeine.

 Don't panic!
 You don't have to do this in one day.
 Do it gradually.
 Instead of 5 coffees, have 3, then 2, and then 1.
 On the days I do feel like I need a boost (we all have them), I love using matcha.
 Matcha is a essentially a green tea concentrate.
 It comes in powder form.
 I love using matcha because the boost is gentle and gradual, there is no surge or crash and it's also incredibly high in antioxidants.

 Incorporate these habits into your life and you'll find yourself feeling better and having more energy.
-If you would like more information or you would like to connect with me, click on the clinks below.

 We really can heal the world.
 I truly believe that.
 First we have to heal ourselves and the power to do that lies in our hands.